BioInfoAPS/BioInfoAPS.github.io/_episodes/03-blast.md

 {: .notes}

 > ## Understanding command arguments
-> For most unix commandline commands, you can use `-h` or `-help` argument to see help or options.
+> For most unix commandline commands, you can use `-h` or `--help` argument/flag to see help or options.
 > This will include list of arguments and their meanings.
 > In this case, `makeblastdb -h` command displays options avaiable for `makeblastdb`.
+> Alternatively, `man <command>` shows manual for the command.
 {: .tips}

 ### Creating BLAST database in batch